judygab/mavis-ai-bakery/server/README.md

 # Mavis AI Bagel Server
 This is the server component for the Mavis AI Bagel project.
+This server has been deployed on RunPod.
+Recommended configurations:
+GPU: RTX 4000 Ada (20GB VRAM)
+CPU: 9 cores
+RAM: 39GB
+Container template: runpod/pytorch:2.1.0-py3.10-cuda11.8.0-devel-ubuntu22.04
+Depending on your fine-tuned model size, you may need to increase to 2 GPUs.

 ## Prerequisites
 - Python 3.x